Friendly0Fire/GW2Radial/custom_examples/readme.md

 [General]
 nickname = <some name using only alphanumerical characters and underscores>
 display_name = <the same of the radial menu in game>
+only_out_of_combat = <true|false, whether the radial menu works in combat, will queue input otherwise, defaults to false>
+only_above_water = <true|false, whether the radial menu works in water, will queue input otherwise, defaults to false>
 ```

 The two entries are self-explanatory.
 From then on, you can add any number of menu entries as follows: